Lanthanum89/Console_Cocktails/readme.md

 ## Features

 - Fetches a random cocktail recipe from the internet
-- Saves the recipe as a real JSON file (named after your input)
+- Saves the recipe as a JSON file (named after your input)
 - Prints the recipe details to the console
 - Lets you fetch another cocktail or exit
 - Handles API and data errors gracefully